A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Conclusions

 This paper introduces a novel approach to high-speed collision recovery and path adaptation.
 By leveraging tactile feedback in the form of binary contact information, the method enhances state estimation after collisions, enabling more effective recovery and dynamic adjustments to pre-planned paths based on newly acquired obstacle data.

-Unlike traditional obstacle avoidance techniques that rely on heavy and compute-intensive sensors, such as cameras and LiDAR, this method introduces lightweight, low-bandwidth, and low-latency touch sensors to increase the flight robustness in cluttered environments.
-Results demonstrate the full recovery and re-planning pipeline through Monte Carlo simulations and flight experiments on a real prototype.
-Notably the drone achieves in-flight collision recovery at high velocities up to \SI{3.7}{\meter\per\second}.
-Additionally, it showcases the approach to path adaptation that relies solely on touch sensors, offering computational efficiency.
+Unlike traditional obstacle avoidance techniques that rely on heavy and computationally intensive sensors, such as cameras and LiDAR, this method introduces lightweight, low-bandwidth, and low-latency touch sensors to increase the flight robustness in cluttered environments.
+Results demonstrate the full recovery and re-planning pipeline through Monte Carlo simulations and flight experiments on a real prototype. { In simulation the approach achieves successful recovery from collisions at speeds up to \SI{8}{\meter\per\second}.
+On the implemented physical prototype, with a notable difference due to hardware limitations, the drone achieves in-flight collision recovery at high velocities up to \SI{3.7}{\meter\per\second}.} Additionally, it showcases the approach to path adaptation that relies solely on touch sensors, offering computational efficiency.
 Future work will focus on increasing the prototype's payload capacity to equip all vertices of the vehicle with contact sensors, maximizing the potential for path recovery from all angles.
-Furthermore, it will extend this approach to dynamic obstacles by constructing a time dependent vector-field $\mathbf{g}(\mathbf{x},t)$, allowing each obstacles' contribution to exponentially decay while being propagated along expected velocities.
-The authors also plan to integrate on-board state estimation, using a downward-facing flow sensor to enable operation in natural, outdoor environments.
+Furthermore, it will extend this approach to dynamic obstacles by constructing a time-dependent vector field $\mathbf{g}(\mathbf{x},t)$, allowing each obstacles' contribution to exponentially decay while being propagated along expected velocities.
+The authors also plan to integrate onboard state estimation, using a downward-facing flow sensor to enable operation in natural, outdoor environments.
 The ability to recover from collisions uses a paradigm in which contact is no longer avoided, but \emph{actively exploited}.

+\authorcontributions{ Conceptualization, A.B. and M.W.M.; methodology, A.B..; software, A.B.; validation, A.B., T.Y.; formal analysis, A.B.; investigation, A.B.; resources, A.B.; data curation, A.B.; writing---original draft preparation, A.B..; writing---review and editing, A.B., T.Y., S.H., and M.W.M.; visualization, A.B.; supervision, S.H. and M.W.M.; project administration, S.H. and M.W.M.; funding acquisition, S.H. and M.W.M.
+All authors have read and agreed to the published version of the manuscript. }

-\funding{ This work was supported by the Agriculture and Food Research Initiative (AFRI) Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture; and by project ``\emph{Aerial Robots in a Tangible World: Drones with the Sense of Touch Act upon Their Surroundings}'' funded by the Dutch Research Council, grant number NWO-VENI-20308.} \dataavailability{The project page, videos of the experiments, and the link to the raw data can be found at: \href{https://antbre.github.io/Projects/colliding_drone.html}{antbre.github.io/Projects/colliding\_drone.html}}
+\funding{This work was supported by the Agriculture and Food Research Initiative (AFRI) Competitive Grant no. 2020-67021-32855/project accession no. 1024262 from the USDA National Institute of Food and Agriculture, and by project ``\emph{Aerial Robots in a Tangible World: Drones with the Sense of Touch Act upon Their Surroundings}'' funded by the Dutch Research Council, grant number NWO-VENI-20308.}